Understanding VAT Registration in South Africa: Top 10 Misconceptions

 Continuous accounting support may be required for VAT compliance.

 Complying with VAT regulations does not end with registration.
 To be in good standing with SARS and handle the bi-monthly VAT returns, many enterprises need ongoing Bookkeeping and Accounting assistance.
-Professional bookkeeping and accounting ensures that your VAT submissions are accurate, submitted on time and help you stay out of audits.
+Professional bookkeeping and accounting ensure that your VAT submissions are accurate, submitted on time and help you stay out of audits.

 The assumption that all relevant VAT regulations and requirements is readily available on the SARS website is a source of great frustration for many businesses.